howcasperwhat/comment-formula/README.md

 </p>

-> In `partial inline mode`, if the formula is too large(height is much higher than the line-height in your editor), you can hover the formula and you can find it's rendered in the message box, just like the second formula in the above example.
+> In `partial inline mode`, if the formula is too large(height is much higher than the line-height in your editor), hover the formula and you can find it's rendered in the message box, just like the second formula in the above example.

 ## Configuration
 - `comment-formula.inlineColor`: The color of the rendered formula inline the editor.
 Default is `auto`.